brennanbutler01/cs6750-hci/week-5/mackenzie-ch2.md

 ### Reaction Time

-Human performance is manifested in simple reaction time - the delay between the occurrence of a stimulus and the initiation of a response.
+Human performance is manifested in simple reaction time—the delay between the occurrence of a stimulus and the initiation of a response.

-Do physical matching, name matching (change appearance), class matching (both letters or both digits) and choice reaction (n stimuli - 1:1 correspondence between stimuli and response)
+Do physical matching, name matching (change appearance), class matching (both letters or both digits) and choice reaction (n stimuli—1:1 correspondence between stimuli and response)

 ### Visual Search
-Visual search - scan collection if items to find the one that is desired.
+Visual search - scan collection of items to find the one that is desired.

 ### Attention
 Human ability to remember and to attend is limited.
-Attention is the human property that occurs when a person who is attending to one thing cannot attend to another.
+Attention is the human property that occurs when a person attending to one thing cannot attend to another.

 Two themes:
 1. Divided Attention - process of concentration on and doing more than one task a time.